-Laser welding is an amazing welding process that uses collimated light to melt and fuse metals.
-This means that laser welding is ideal for automation and difficult to reach joints.
+Laser welding is a welding process that uses collimated light to melt and fuse metals.
+Laser welding is ideal for automation and area with tough to reach joints.
 Just like pulse arc welding, laser welding is typically used as an edge welding process.
-It can be used to add material via fill wire or to melt and join material from the parts to be welded without the need for additional material.
-Lasers (and laser welders) can also be used for deep drilling of holes in parts, and even to push material from one part to another during the welding process.
+It can be used to add material via fill wire or to melt and join material from the parts to without the need for additional metal.
+Lasers (and laser welders) can also be for deep drilling of holes in pieces, and even to push material from one part to another during the welding process.

-Like pulse arc welding, during laser welding, the energy into the weld joint is extremely low.
-This means that even heat sensitive parts can be welded with very low chance of damage.
+Heat in a laser weld is highly focused and does not affect the surrounding area, or heat the entire piece.
+Welding is completed most of the time while holding the metal in a bare hand.
+Small heat affected zone means that even heat sensitive parts can be welded with a slim chance of damage.
 It also helps reduce any distortion that would typically happen with other welding processes.

 Laser welding is a versatile and economical welding process for a variety of applications.
 Sunstone is happy to help you weld your application or to help you bring Laser welding in-house to your facility.
 Contact us to see which solution will be the best for your business.